Why is dental tartar black?

 Treating black teeth at home is not usually possible.
 It requires professional treatment from the dentist.
 At the dental clinic, you will have a dental checkup to identify the underlying cause and the dentist will recommend treatments.

-Your dentist will try to remove tartar with special dental tools and ultrasonic instruments that can break apart the tartar, making it easier to remove.
+- If tartar is black: Your dentist will try to remove tartar with special dental tools and ultrasonic instruments that can break apart the tartar, making it easier to remove.

-In the case of tooth decay, black tartar cannot be removed by simple cleaning.
+- If you have tooth decay: In the case of tooth decay, black tartar cannot be removed by simple cleaning.
 Thus, the dentist will have to remove the damaged part of the tooth.

-Sometimes, if your tooth decay is quite severe, you will need to undergo root canal treatment and use porcelain crowns or dental implants to restore the teeth and bring back the aesthetics of your smile.
+- When decay can’t be removed: Sometimes, if your tooth decay is quite severe, you will need to undergo root canal treatment and use porcelain crowns or dental implants to restore the teeth and bring back the aesthetics of your smile.